 Until the arrival of a parent, the physician or ambulance, a staff member will take charge and make all decisions about the care of your child.
 We will maintain a parent’s signed Authorization and Consent Form agreeing to this provision.
 It is essential to you and to your child’s benefit that you keep the school up-to-date on your phone numbers, emergency numbers, and other pertinent information.

-The first aid kit is located in our teacher’s room, on the top shelf of the cabinet.
+The first aid kit is located on the top shelf of our entrance area.
 It contains adhesive tape, Band-Aids, gauze pads, gauze roller bandage, disposable latex gloves, instant cold pack, scissors, tweezers and a thermometer.
-Every three months the first aid kit check by a staff member to make sure that equipment is adequately supplied.
+Every three months the first aid kit is checked by a staff member to make sure equipment is adequately supplied.
 Since all of our teachers are certified in first aid, the staff member on the scene of the accident will administer first aid to the injured child.

 Care of Mildly Ill Children

 Since our program does not have separate facilities for long term care of sick children, we ask that parents be especially aware of impending illness.
-In many cases it is not in the best interest of the child or the group for a sick in the school.
 Your child will be cared for until you pick him/her up in a separate area (quiet corner).
 It is important that parents come promptly to pick up their child or their emergency back up person will be called.

 Administration of Medication